huskeypm/cellmigration/README.md

 - DONE program fails with crowderDim>100

-## Fitting procedure
+## Fitting procedure (need to update)
 I adjusted the nUpdates parameter to equal the number of frames taken by the microscope The framerate parameter is set to #/min
-The distance units in the code are assumed to be [um] The fraction parameter was adjusted s.t. the MSD at the last frame was close to the expt value
+The distance units in the code are assumed to be [um] though openmm assumes [nm] The friction parameter was adjusted s.t. the MSD at the last frame was close to the expt value

 ###############################################
 ## Other examples (Deprecated for now)